XiaonaZhou/data_analytics_2/Python/readme.md

-# Python assignment and Projects:
+# Python assignments and Projects:

 1. In Unit 2, we learned about the basics of Python, such as list, dictionary, and build-in functions.
 We also learned about for loop, if-else statement, and so on.